usr-thomas/ApertureOSnew/README.md

 Then for installing Conky Manager 2:

-Add repository:

-sudo add-apt-repository ppa:teejee2008/foss
+Add repository: sudo add-apt-repository ppa:teejee2008/foss

-Then run:

-sudo apt update AND sudo apt install conky-manager2
+Then run: "sudo apt update" AND "sudo apt install conky-manager2"

 Then after doing all this you have to set up the windows to match mine.
 Im using conky seamod, gotham, the 4 core cpu panel, and the network + process panel.
 The network, gotham, and conky seamod widgets are on the second screen, and the 4 core cpu panel + process panel on the other screen.